 Though harvesting basil leaves is a bit tedious, storing the leaves is much easier.
 It’s best to use up freshly harvested basil leaves within a few days after you harvest it.

-You could also make a batch of garden fresh pesto with your basil leaves, and freeze that for later use.
-Pesto freezes just as well as basil leaves do (you can also use the herb freezer trays or mini ice cube trays to freeze pesto in perfect portions for cooking!).
+You could also make a batch of garden fresh basil pesto with your basil leaves, and freeze that for later use.

 - When To Harvest Onions From Your Garden

 - How To Harvest Fresh Lavender From The Garden

 - When To Harvest Potatoes From Your Garden

 Share your tips for harvesting and storing basil leaves in the comments section below.